 M&V is part of a UESC contract, metering and data collection are performed by the utility contractor and verified by the installation to ensure the baseline reflects realistic energy consumption upon which the savings calculations are based.
 Data collection requirements vary by ECP and M&V method, but metered data is required for weather-impacted ECPs.
+The ESCO's will use existing meters or install new meters to ensure relevant data is collected.
+A meter survey will be conducted by the ESCO for all buildings and will be included in the PA.
 Existing meters should be used as much as possible to collect this data.
 The M&V plan must be measurement-based.
 If the utility contractor and AFCEC/CND determine that model by simulation is the only valid methodology, the models must be validated/calibrated by the utility contractor and verified by installation personnel.
 Refer to the AFCEC Guide to M&V Activities for more information on M&V requirements.